danielsore/torizon-update-supervisor/README.md

 Typical workflow:
 - Import/open the project in VS Code using the Torizon extension
+- Deploy the log forwarder to the target device:
+  - Copy `forward_aktualizr_logs.sh` to the device
+  - Install and enable `forward-aktualizr-logs.service`
 - Build and run the application using the extension's tasks
-- Deploy to a target device running Torizon OS
+- Deploy the application to a target device running Torizon OS

 ## Scope and Design Goals